kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> about building websites were incredibly employable.
 Doing web stuff for that long has given me experience that <em>keeps</em> me incredibly employable.

-Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up because of that.
+Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up as a result of this.
 OK...I can deal with that.

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.

 <h2>Look at the big picture</h2>
 Understand what your app must do before rejecting (or accepting) any framework or library in your code.
 Because a framework or lib may help your app "do" it better.

 Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort level.
-But if you're building an app that users will open up and then work inside for a long time (like MS Word), then Ember is helpful.
+But if you're building an app that users will open up and then use for a long time (like MS Word), then Ember is helpful.

 And what if you're part of a team of developers?
 Using a well-tested library/framework helps here because <strong>it provides your team a shared language, making collaboration simple and pleasant</strong>.